The Best Receivers for Turntables

 Key Features

-• 2.1-channel audio with 100W per channel for immersive sound quality.
+• Powerful Audio Performance: Delivers 100W per channel for immersive sound quality.

-• 6 HDMI inputs for versatile connectivity with various devices.
+• Flexible Connectivity: Equipped with 6 HDMI inputs for easy connection of multiple devices.

 Summary